razh/capstone/README.md

 Git reference
 -------------

 There are GitHub apps for Mac and Windows available.
-Download links follow:

 - [GitHub for Mac](http://mac.github.com/)
 - [GitHub for Windows](http://windows.github.com/)